Vulto/NoFront/README.md

 ## Customization

-- To add or modify ROMs for each gaming console, update the ROM directory paths in the `main.h` file (`RomsDir` array).
+- To add or modify ROMs for each gaming console, update the ROM directory paths in the `system/console.h` file (`RomsDir` array).
 - You can customize the supported gaming consoles and their names by modifying the `Console` array in the `main.h` file.